OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ### Swift and Objective-C

+Since Objective-C and Swift are fundamentally different, the programming language in which the app is written affects the possibilities for reverse engineering it.
+For example, Objective-C allows changing method invocations at runtime.
+This makes it easy to hook in other functions in an app, which is heavily used by [Cycript](http://www.cycript.org/ "Cycript") and other reverse engineering tools.
+This "method swizzling" is not implemented in the same way in Swift, which makes it harder to do than in Objective-C.

-The vast majority of this chapter is relevant to applications written mainly in Objective-C or having bridged Swift types.
-Please note that these languages are fundamentally different.
-Features like method swizzling, which is heavily used by [Cycript](http://www.cycript.org/ "Cycript") will not work with Swift methods.
-At the time of writing this testing guide, Frida does support [Swift bindings](https://github.com/frida/frida-swift "Frida-swift").
+The majority of this chapter is relevant to applications written in Objective-C or having bridged types, which are types compatible with both Swift and Objective-C. Most tools that currently work well with Objective-C are working on improving their compatibility with Swift.
+For example, Frida currently does support [Swift bindings](https://github.com/frida/frida-swift "Frida-swift").

 #### XCode and iOS SDK